sandoche/Detoxify-app/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](/issues).
+Contributions, issues and feature requests are welcome!

 ## Show your support